EversonCordeiroSilva/automation-api-template-python/README.md

 ## ✅ What This Project Demonstrates

-✔ Clean BDD modeling
+✔ Clean BDD modeling <br>
-✔ Proper separation of responsibilities
+✔ Proper separation of responsibilities <br>
-✔ No overuse of helpers or “magic” layers
+✔ No overuse of helpers or “magic” layers <br>
-✔ Conscious architectural trade-offs
+✔ Conscious architectural trade-offs <br>
 ✔ Production-oriented mindset

 This is **not** a copy-paste framework.